Parasite SEO, Satellite Websites, & Barnacle SEO Pages 2018

 Step Three: Pick an Authoritative Satellite Site That Google Is Ranking Often for Related Keywords

-Here are some websites that are ranking well in 2018 for their respective niches:
+Here are some websites that we have noticed are ranking well in 2018 for their respective niches:

 In this case, blogs and forums tend to work well.